Tin: Tin plating

 Copper cooking vessels such as saucepans and frying pans are frequently lined with a thin plating of tin, by electroplating or by traditional chemical methods, since use of copper cookware with acidic foods can be toxic.
+Tin foil, a thin foil made of tin, has been made since the Eastern Zhou period of China and is variously used to decorate and wrap objects.
+The term is sometimes used to describe the cheaper, more durable aluminium foil that largely supplanted its use by the 20th century.